prakritichauhanpuresoftware/arm-software-developers/content/en/cloud/aws/terraform.md

 ## Generate key-pair(public key, private key) using ssh keygen

 ### Generate the public key and private key
-Before you use Terraform, we need to first generate the key-pair(public key and private key) using ssh-keygen.
-Later, we are going to associate both public and private keys with AWS EC2 instances.
+Before using Terraform, we need to first generate the key-pair(public key, private key) using ssh-keygen.
+Then we are going to associate both public and private keys with AWS EC2 instances.

 Generate the key-pair using the following command:

       $ ssh-keygen -t rsa -b 2048

-By default, the above command will generate the public as well as private key at location **/home/.ssh** But we can override the end destination with a custom path.
-(Below we use custom path /home/ubuntu/aws/ with a key name of aws_keys)
+By default, the above command will generate the public as well as private key at location **/home/.ssh**.
+But we can override the end destination with a custom path (Eg: /home/ubuntu/aws/ followed by key name aws_keys).
-Here is the output along with a screenshot of my terminal -
+Output when a key pair is generated:

 ![image](https://user-images.githubusercontent.com/87687468/192259698-8219d63c-e28b-41e2-a67c-7f77dff20e9a.png)

-### Verify the generated public key and private key
-In the previous step, we have generated the key-pair that we are going to use for provisioning the EC2 instance.
-But let us take a look at the keys and how they look.
-If you remember in the previous step we have generated the keys at path /home/ubuntu/aws/ we should see two key files over there -
-1. aws_key (private key)
-2. aws_key.pub (public key)
-We are going to use the public key aws_key.pub inside the Terraform file to provision/start the EC2 instance.
+**Note:** We have to use public key aws_keys.pub inside the Terraform file to provision/start the instance and private key aws_keys to connect to instance.
-Alright, now we have the public key and the private key with us.
-Let us create our Terraform configuration file using the public key, i.e. aws_key.pub.

 ## Create your first Terraform infrastructure (main.tf)
-Before we start writing Terraform script, the first thing to learn over here is - You need to save your configuration with **.tf** extension.
+Before we start writing Terraform script, the first thing to learn over here is - we need to save our configuration with **.tf** extension.
 We will start by     creating an empty main.tf file.

 ### Provider
 The first line of code that we are going to write is provider.
 We need to tell Terraform which cloud provider we are going to connect to e.g - AWS, Google, or Azure